 The increasing number of tourists from all over the world during the last years proves that the city is definitely worth visiting.
 And if you are worried about your safety, please don’t be!
 Cause in Kyiv nowadays you are safer than in many other Western European cities.
 Hiring a Kiev private guide is a great option to go off the beaten track to discover a different, more authentic side of the city.

 With that in mind, here’s a list of things to do in Kyiv to help you make the most of your time in the beautiful city.

 Things to Do in Kyiv

 - Admire beautiful Orthodox cathedrals and churches

-Here in Kyiv, you should definitely visit St.Sophia Cathedral which is an original 11-century church with fascinating mosaics and frescos all over the walls inside the cathedral.
+Notably, you should visit St.Sophia Cathedral which is an original 11-century church with fascinating mosaics and frescos that adorn the walls.
 St.Sophia is an outstanding monument of Old Slavic architecture of the Kyivan Rus period, the main temple of Kyivan metropolitans of 11-19 centuries.
-Nowadays It is a museum, not a live church, paid entrance is required to get on the territory of the architectural complex.
+Nowadays it is a museum and UNESCO site, paid entrance is required to get on the territory of the architectural complex.

-One more Unesco site in Kyiv is Kyiv Pechersk Lavra Monastery and Caves also founded in the 11th century.
+One more UNESCO site in Kyiv is Kyiv Pechersk Lavra Monastery and Caves, also founded in the 11th century.
 Inside the underground caves are kept imperishable relics of the monks that lived and prayed in the caves their whole lives.
 They are considered saints for the Orthodox believers.
-On the territory with cathedrals, you can admire the beautiful churches of the 18-20th centuries and the stunning Grand Bell Tower.
+On the territory with cathedrals, you can admire the beautiful churches of the 18-20th century and the stunning Grand Bell Tower.